igorlima/a-scaffolding-tool-for-web-applications/src/README.md

 ## About scaffolding

 - promoting a better learning
-- aiding the student in hi/sher construction of new knowledge
+- aiding the student in his/her construction of new knowledge
 - it may help the leaner immediately
 - it makes learning more tangible
 - also, it can help developers quickly build application

 ---

-## If you come from Rails, these commands bellow may be familiar:
+## If you come from Rails, these commands below may be familiar:

 ```
 rails generate controller Greetings hello